biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  * Crouch, N.M.A., Capurucho, J.M.G., Hackett, S.J. and Bates, J.M. (in press) Evaluating the contribution of dispersal to community structure in Neotropical passerine birds.
+[Ecography](https://doi.org/10.1111/ecog.03927).

   * Spalink, D., Pender, J., Escudero, M., Hipp, A.L., Roalson, E.H., Starr, J.R., Waterway, M.J., Bohs, L. and Sytsma, K.J. (in press) The spatial structure of phylogenetic and functional diversity in the United States and Canada: An example using the sedge family (Cyperaceae).
 [Journal of Systematics and Evolution](https://doi.org/10.1111/jse.12423).

   * Orsenigo, S. et al. (2018) Red Listing plants under full national responsibility: Extinction risk and threats in the vascular flora endemic to Italy.
 [Biological Conservation, 224, 213-222](https://doi.org/10.1016/j.biocon.2018.05.030).